sporniket/container-recipes/crossdev-atarist/README-howto-run.md

 # How to create and start the container ?

-> Instruction are given using `docker`, and it works the same with `podman`.
+> Instruction are given using `podman`, and it works the same with `docker`.

 ## Create the container

 _It is assumed that the folder `repository` already contains all the required archives_

 ```
-docker build -t my-freemint-cross-tools .
+podman build -t my-freemint-cross-tools .
 ```

 ## Start the container